CaixaForum Madrid, from April 26 to August 11, 2019

 The exhibition was conceived by the Victoria & Albert Museum in London and presents for the first time on a large scale an exhibition on this genre of theatrical music in which multiple arts converge: music, literature, dance and visual arts among others.

 The tour is as follows: The coronation of Poppea, by Monteverdi in Venice (1642); Rinaldo, by G. F. Händel in London (1711), The Marriage of Figaro by Mozart in Vienna (1786); Nabucco, by Giuseppe Verdi in Milan (1842); Tannhäuser, by R. Wagner in Paris (1861); Salomé de R. Strauss in Dresden (1905); Lady Macbeth, by Dmitri Shostakovich in Leningrad (1934) and Pepita Jiménez by Isaac Albéniz in Barcelona (1896).

-Below you will find the bibliographical selection related to the exhibition.
+Below you will find the bibliographical selection and the the exclusive objects of the exhibition.